Here is an example

 You can also ignore such a message.

 strict-dynamic directive was added to CSP Level 3.
-It is currenlty only supported in Chrome and Firefox.
+It is currenlty only supported in Chrome 52+ / Edge 79+ and Firefox 52+.
+It is unclear at this time when support for strict-dynamic will land in Safari.